 Services Provided by the Queensland Haemophilia Centre

 Haemophilia Centres were established at the Royal Brisbane and Women's Hospital and the Royal Children's Hospital in 2000.
-The Centres act co-operatively and form the Queensland Haemophilia Centre with a Child and Adolescent Centre based at the Lady Cilento Children's Hospital and an Adult Centre at the Royal Brisbane and Womens Hospital.
+The Centres act co-operatively and form the Queensland Haemophilia Centre with a Child and Adolescent Centre based at the Queensland Children's Hospital and an Adult Centre at the Royal Brisbane and Women's Hospital.

-The Queensland Haemophilia Centre provides a regional and rural service with outreach clinics and paediatric telehealth services to regional centres, liaison with local health professionals and telephone contact with people with inherited bleeding disorders.
-Outreach clinics occur on a regular basis in Toowoomba, Gold Coast Nambour, Rockhampton, Mackay, Cairns, and Townsville.
+The Queensland Haemophilia Centre provides a regional and rural service with outreach clinics and telehealth services to regional centres, liaison with local health professionals and telephone contact with people with inherited bleeding disorders.
+Outreach clinics occur on a regular basis in Toowoomba, Gold Coast, Sunshine Coast, Rockhampton (paediatrics only), Mackay (paediatrics only), Cairns, and Townsville.

-The centre deals with a wide range of issues including factor replacement therapy, musculo-skeletal and orthopaedic assessment, blood-borne viruses, genetic counselling, psychosocial support and counselling.
-A comprehensive care Centre is required for management of inherited bleeding disorders - Haemophilia A and B (factor VIII or IX deficiency), von Willebrand's Disorder and other less common conditions to provide specialist medical assessment, nursing care, counselling, physiotherapy both for hospital and community care.
+The centre provides advice, assessment, ongoing follow-up and referral regarding factor replacement therapy, musculo-skeletal and orthopedic assessment, blood-borne viruses, genetic counselling, psychosocial support and counselling.
+A Comprehensive Care Centre is best placed to provide high level care for people who have been diagnosed with inherited bleeding disorders - Haemophilia A and B (factor VIII or IX deficiency), von Willebrand's Disease and other less common conditions.

 The members of the Centre staff work as a team to provide a comprehensive service.
 These include:

-Diagnosis and management of people with inherited and acquired bleeding disorders - Haemophilia A and B (Factor VIII & IX deficiency), von Willebrand's Disorder and other less common coagulation conditions.
+Diagnosis and management of people with inherited and acquired bleeding disorders - Haemophilia A and B (Factor VIII & IX deficiency), von Willebrand's Disease and other less common coagulation conditions.
+Provision of genetic counselling to known or potential carriers of Haemophilia A and B and access to genetic testing.

-Access and referral to specialist medical services including orthopaedic, liver and infectious disease specialists.
+Access and referral to specialist medical services including orthopedic, liver and infectious disease specialists.

 The focus of haemophilia nursing services is the promotion of optimal health and independence, in a variety of settings including the home.